Panchganga River

 The Panchganga River is one of the important rivers of India located in Maharashtra.
 In English, the name translates as "Five Rivers".
-It is a major tributary of Krishna River, with which it joins at Narsobawadi.
+It is a major tributary of Krishna River, which it flows into at Narsobawadi.

 Origin

 The Panchganga River of Maharastra flows through the borders of Kolhapur.
 It starts from Prayag Sangam (Village: Padali BK., Taluka: Karvir, Dist:Kolhapur).
 The Panchganga is formed, as has been noted already, by four streams, the Kasari, the Kumbhi, the Tulsi and the Bhogawati.
 Local tradition believes in an underground stream Saraswati which together with the other four streams make the Panchganga.

 The Prayag Sangam confluence marks the beginning of the Panchganga river proper which after receiving the waters of the four tributaries continues in a larger pattern with the flow of waters received from the rivers.
-From North of Kolhapur it has a wide alluvial plain.
+From north of Kolhapur it has a wide alluvial plain.
 After developing this plain the river resumes its course eastwards.